Sex ed is everyone’s right.

 The Trevor Project provides crisis intervention and suicide prevention services to LGBTQ youth, including the 24/7 Trevor Lifeline, Ask Trevor, an online question and answer resource, and Trevorspace, an LGBT social networking community.

 StopBullying.gov provides a vast amount of information on how to prevent and respond to various forms of bullying.

 GLBT National Help Center is a free and confidential telephone and online resource of peers to provide support, advice, and information to youth.

-The Ali Forney Center in New York City provides a long list of resources for homeless LGBT youth in California and across the US.
+The Ali Forney Center provides support and resources for homeless LGBT+ youth and young adults across the US.